-As we age, our brows can become “heavy” leading to droopy eyelids and an tired expression, even when fully rested.
-A brow lift maybe the right procedure to restore a more youthful, open face.
-Dr. Butler and Dr. Leveque pride themselves on giving patients a natural look.
+As we age, our brows can become “heavy” leading to droopy eyelids and a tired expression, even when fully rested.
+A brow lift may be the right procedure to restore a more youthful, open face.
+Dr. Butler, Dr. Leveque, and Dr. Patterson pride themselves on giving patients a natural look.
 You will look like you, only younger and fresher.

 45 to 65 years old.